Christianity in Qatar: History

-The St. Issac and St. George Greek Orthodox Church serves the orthodox communities numbering about 10,000 people from the Middle East, Asia, Syria and Africa.

 Denominations

-Among the denominations mentioned in World Christian Encyclopedia, second edition, Volume 1, p.
+Among the denominations mentioned in the World Christian Encyclopedia, second edition, Volume 1, p.
 617–618 are the Roman Catholic Church, Coptic Orthodox Church, Greek Orthodox Church, Syriac Orthodox Church, Ethiopian Orthodox Tewahedo Church, Anglican Churches, Malankara Orthodox Syrian Church, Malankara Catholic Church, Syro-Malabar Church, Assemblies of God in India, India Pentecostal Church of God and Jacobite Syrian Christian Church.

 The Coptic minority in Qatar is substantial; they have a renovated church, St. Paul & St. Peter Coptic Orthodox Church at the Religious Complex in Qatar.
 Qatar's Anglican population is estimated at 7,000 to 10,000.

 In 2023, there were about 350,000 Catholics in Qatar (including nine priests), under the jurisdiction of the Apostolic Vicariate of Northern Arabia.